Thomas Wroth (died 1573): Family origins

 The Tudor-age family of Wroth of Enfield derived from the marriage of John Wroth and Maud Durrant.
 Both were descendants of Hugh du Plessis (nephew of John du Plessis, 7th Earl of Warwick) and Muriel de Wrotham, an heiress of the family of William de Wrotham, who had been Constable of Dover Castle in the time of King John.
 Maud's father Thomas Durrant the younger, son of Hugh's granddaughter (by his eldest son) Avelina, built the residence of Durrants at Enfield and held estates at Edmonton.
 John Wroth was a great-grandson of Hugh's youngest son Richard (died c.
 1292), who became established at Enfield under the name of de Wrotham.
 The lines and estates of John and Maud were united in their son William.

-John Wroth, great-grandson of John and Maud, married Elizabeth, daughter of Sir Roger Lewknor of Broadhurst (Horsted Keynes, Sussex), and the heiress Eleanor Camoys, in c.
+John Wroth, great-grandson of John and Maud, married Elizabeth, daughter of Sir Roger Lewknor of Broadhurst (Horsted Keynes, Sussex), and the heiress Eleanor Camoys (great-parents of Jane Lewknor, Sir Richard Lewknor and Thomas Lewknor), in c.
 1456.
 Their grandson Robert Wroth (of Durrants at Enfield, and of North Newton in North Petherton, Somerset), of Gray's Inn, married Jane, daughter of Sir Thomas Hawte (died 1505, son of Sir William Hawte) and his wife Isabel Frowyk, sister of Sir Thomas Frowyk.
 (Jane was the widow of Thomas Goodere of Monken Hadley, Middlesex, by whom she had children including Francis, politician, and Anne, wife of Sir George Penruddock of Ivychurch, Wiltshire.)
 Robert Wroth was one of the commissioners appointed to inquire into Thomas Wolsey's possessions in 1529, and from 1531 Attorney of the Duchy of Lancaster.
 He sat for Middlesex in the Reformation parliament (1529–1535).
 He and Jane had four sons, Thomas, Oliver, John and William, and two daughters, Dorothy and Susan.
 By his will of 1536 Wroth indicated his expectation that his daughter Dorothy should marry his ward Edward Lewknor.